exam-image

 • Fill in all details carefully and edit before final submission

-• Note: Mobile number and email cannot be changed after payment
+• Note: Mobile number and email ID could not be changed after payment

 • Select the correct category (as per Central OBC-NCL list, if applicable)